 - Your salespeople find they contact leads after it’s too late.

-Your relationship with a future SDR rockstar starts with your job description.
-So you have to make sure your description is engaging, descriptive, and undeniably interesting.
+Your relationship with a future sales development rockstar starts with your job description.
+So you must ensure your description is engaging, descriptive, and undeniably attractive.

-To help you put together an amazing job description, you should leverage the abilities and experiences of your HR department.
-To help you get the ball rolling, here’s a sample SDR job description.
+To help you create a fantastic job description, you should leverage the abilities and experiences of your HR department.
+Here’s a sample SDR job description to help you get the ball rolling.

 Sample Job Description

 We’re searching for our next sales development representative.
 You should be able to take our sales performance to the next level by finding new business opportunities and cultivating productive relationships with our prospects.
-You should also engage our prospects, in order to qualify them as legitimate opportunities that will boost our sales results.
+You should also engage our prospects to qualify them as legitimate opportunities that will boost our sales results.

 - Confirm that our leads are legitimate sales opportunities.